Belarusian State University Faculty of Biology: General information

 More than eleven thousands biologists have been graduated from the Faculty since 1931.
 About eighty graduates have received the ‘Doctor of Sciences’ degree (highest scientific degree, equivalent to Habilitation or old style UK D.Sc.); seven hundreds graduates obtained the ‘Candidate of Sciences’ degree (equivalent to Ph.D.).

 A number of world-class researchers and outstanding managers of high education started their career in the Faculty.
 For example, Professor Leonid M. Sushchenya was graduated from the Faculty in 1953.
 He is widely accepted as one of the creators of modern Freshwater Biology.
 Leonid M. Sushchenya was an Academician of both Soviet and Belarusian Academies of Sciences.
 In 1990s, he was a President of National Academy of Sciences of Belarus (NASB).
 Another ecologist, Professor Alexander P. Ostapenya, was a Head of Hydrobiology Laboratory (largest in Europe).
 Professor Ekaterina I. Slobozhanina (graduated in 1967) is currently a Deputy Director of the Institute of Biophysics and Cell Engineering of the NASB.
 Another alumni, Professor Oleg G. Davydenko (graduated in 1973), works as a Head of Laboratory in the Institute of Genetics and Cytology of NASB.
 Vitaliy P. Semenchenko (graduated in 1973) is a Deputy Director General of NASB Scientific and Practical Center of Bio-resources.
 Professor Sergey A. Usanov (graduated in 1973) is a Head of the Institute of Bio-organic Chemistry of the NASB.

 The highest standard in biology teaching is maintained due to the strong linkage between educational process and the scientific research in the Faculty.
 Internationally recognised centers for study of hydrobiology, biochemistry, plant ion transport, microbial molecular genetics, entomology and others have been established in the Faculty since 1931.
 The Faculty collaborates with NASB Department of Biological Sciences forming Joint University Centre between BSU and NASB.
 As a result, a number of research students have good quality publications and win Student Biology Olympiads, prizes and young scientist research grants both in Belarus and abroad.

 The international collaboration is another strong feature of the Faculty.
 The Faculty routinely organises several key international conferences, such as «Lake Ecosystems: Biological Processes, Anthropogenic Transformation, Quality of Water», «Xenobiotics and Living Systems», etc., usually involving several hundred participants.
 The Faculty publishes peer-reviewed «Physiological, biochemical and molecular fundamentals of biological systems».

-Apart of the NASB Department of Biological Sciences, the Faculty has established collaborative links with research institutions of NASB Department of Medical Sciences and NASB Department of Agricultural Sciences.
+As part of the NASB Department of Biological Sciences, the Faculty has established collaborative links with research institutions of NASB Department of Medical Sciences and NASB Department of Agricultural Sciences.
 The Faculty owes one of the Europe's most advanced Zoology Museum, which has recently been renovated to the highest international standard.
 It is also a home of old Fundamental Herbarium, University Botanical Gardens and Biological Theatre.
 The Faculty also owes a research base on Naroch Lake (large lake in the Northern Belarus), which is called «Vinberg’s Naroch Biological Station» and used both for teaching and research purposes.